Etomami River: Description

-The river begins at the north end of Etomami Lake in the RM of Preeceville No. 334 and flows northward through a deep-cut valley into the RM of Hudson Bay No. 394 following the Canadian National Railway and Highway 9.
-Its mouth is located on the Red Deer River on the south side of the town of Hudson Bay in the Hudson Bay Regional Park.
+The river's source is at the north end of the bifurcating Etomami Lake in the RM of Preeceville No. 334 and flows northward through a deep-cut valley into the RM of Hudson Bay No. 394 following Via Rail's Winnipeg–Churchill train and Highway 9.
+The south end of the lake is the source of the Lilian River, which flows south into the Assiniboine River.
+In 1691, Hudson's Bay Company fur trader and explorer Henry Kelsey traversed the length of the Etomami River while in search of a route to the aspen parkland region.
+Following a trail known to be used by the local Indigenous peoples, at Etomami Lake, he crossed over to the Lilian River system.
+Etomami River's mouth is located on the Red Deer River on the south side of the town of Hudson Bay in the Hudson Bay Regional Park.
 The regional park itself is the site of an historical North West Company fur trading fort called Fort Red Deer River.

-Upstream from the park along the river and Highway 9 is Dagg Creek Recreation Site (52°38′30″N, 102°24′9″W), The site has campsites, picnicking, and access to the river.
+Upstream from the park along the river and Highway 9 is Dagg Creek Recreation Site, The site has campsites, picnicking, and access to the river.

 Tributaries

 As the Etomami River flows northward, it is joined by several other rivers and creeks.